NtajiBenbor/NOTE-TAKING-APP/README.md

 ## Author :pen:
-Hi I'm Benedict, I'm learning to become a frontend developer. check out my blog where I'll be sharing my learning experiences, projects, and tips.
+Hi I'm Benedict, I'm learning to become a fullstack developer. check out my blog where I'll be sharing my learning experiences, projects, and tips.
 - Checkout it [here](https://benneythedev.hashnode.dev/) :link:

-You can also connect with me on x.com
+You can also connect with me on x.com(twitter)
 - [Follow me](https://www.x.com/CodewithNtaji) :link: